rdsq/blazesh/README.md

 ## Configuration

-If you want to disable git checking, like for speed, you can set the `BLAZESH_DISABLE_GIT` environment variable.
-You can set it to anything really.
-It doesn't check
+Here is how you can configure Blazesh with environment variables:

+- `BLAZESH_GIT_MODE` - configure how it handles git.
+Possible values:
+    - `unoptimized` - check git status every time, even if it is not a git repository
+    - `optimized` (default) - check git status only if the current directory or one of its parents is a git repository. **Best for functionality**
+    - `optimized-cwd` - like `optimized`, but checks only the current directory, doesn't check its parents
+    - `static` - just show `[git]` if the current directory or one of its parents is a git repository.
+Does not check any status or anything. **Best for performance balance**
+    - `static-cwd` - like `static`, but checks only the current directory
+    - `disabled` - completely disable git integration

-You can change the color of the path in the prompt by modifying the `BLAZESH_ACCENT_COLOR` environment variable.
+- `BLAZESH_ACCENT_COLOR` - set the color of the path in the prompt.
 You can set it to any number 0-7 and 9 representing the ANSI color codes.
 The default is `6` (cyan)